 In addition to receiving public comment and educating those already interested and involved, the Lawrence Transit System will provide outreach to the community.
-Innovative and creative strategies will be implemented by the Marketing Coordinator to reasonably assess the general public sentiment as well as to solicit helpful public input and educate those individuals unaware of the services provided by the transit system.
-Examples of outreach efforts would be interaction with neighborhood associations, human resource organizations, schools, social service agencies, presentations to community civic groups.
+Innovative and creative strategies have been implemented by the Marketing Coordinator to reasonably assess the general public sentiment as well as to solicit helpful public input and educate those individuals unaware of the services provided by the transit system.
+Examples of outreach efforts would be interaction with neighborhood associations, human resource organizations, schools, social service agencies, and presentations to community civic groups.
+A listing of outreach efforts during the last three years is attached as Appendix D of this program.

-Lawrence Transit System submits the finalized recommendations and a summary of comments received to the Lawrence City Commission for approval, KU Parking and Transit division staff submits the same to their Transit Commission for approval.
-Once approved by the governing bodies, staff further develops an implementation plan, and recommended changes go into effect August 1st.
+In regards to service changes, LTS submits the finalized recommendations and a summary of comments received to the Lawrence City Commission for approval and KU Parking and Transit division staff submits the same to their Transit Commission for approval.
+Once approved by the governing bodies, staff further develops an implementation plan, and recommended changes go into effect August 1.

-Capital Planning - LTS works in concert with the LDCMPO on long range planning.
+Capital Planning - LTS works in concert with the Lawrence-Douglas County Metropolitan Planning Organization (L-DCMPO) on long range planning.
 Projects for replacement of vehicles and facility improvements are included on the Transportation Improvement Plan (TIP) which is vetted through an extensive public participation process.
 This document, adopted by the Metropolitan Planning Organization (MPO) is then moved on to the State Transportation Improvement Plan (STIP).